simonschmidt/SE-Usage-Message/README.md

   descriptions have the full-form "Subscript" and "Subsuperscript" (Same goes for under and overscript that is completely missing)

-* Mathematica uses a lot of symbols in the unicode PUA I've mapped the ones I could find similar looking characters for, others are left as-is (See Conjugate for instance)
+* Mathematica uses a lot of symbols in the unicode PUA.
+I've mapped the ones I could find similar looking characters for, others are left as-is (See Conjugate for instance)